-- As the name suggests, the Nirjala Ekadashi fast should be observed without drinking even a drop of water.
+As the name suggests, the Nirjala Ekadashi fast should be observed without drinking even a drop of water.
 Hence this vrat is most strict and sacred.
 Also as this fast falls during the summer season, abstaining from food completely is not an easy task.
 The Nirjala Ekadashi fast lasts for 24 hours, starting from sunrise of the ekadashi tithi to the sunrise of the dwadashi tithi.
-Person with some form of ailments or those under medication should not keep the Nirjala Ekadashi fasting.
-For such devotees, partial fasting is approved, as devotion to lord is more essential than the strict fasting rules.
+People with any form of ailments or those under medication are advised not to observe Nirjala Ekadashi fasting.
+For such devotees, partial fasting is approved, as devotion to the Lord is more essential than the strict fasting rules.

 Important Timings On Nirjala Ekadashi

 |Sunset||June 10, 2022 7:08 PM|